arbaz5656/Python-/README.md

+# Python
-# Python-Basic to Advanced python.
+Basic to Advanced python.